 Here you can find all the information you need to understand and engage with Millard County election processes.

-2017 Municipal Election information can be viewed by clicking on the link.
+Information regarding the 2022 Election can be viewed by clicking on the link.

-Ballots begin to arrive 21 days before each election.
+Ballots be mailed approximately 21 days before each election.

 How and when to return your ballot:

 By Mail – Your ballot MUST be postmarked no later than the Monday before the election, in order for it to be counted.
 (It is always good practice, as it gets closer to Election Day, to request a postmark on your ballot, when dropping it off at the post office.
 This will eliminate the chance of your ballot not being counted due to it not being postmarked in time.)